CityOfZion/neon-js/docs/api/core/sc.md

 - `invokefunction`
 - `invokescript`

-These are implemented in v2.3.3.
 These RPC calls execute the provided script and  returns the result based on the current blockchain state.
 However, it is not actually recorded on the chain.
 Thus, their purpose is to test out the script to ensure validity and find out the gas cost required.

-For example, in the NEP5 token standard, we do not require an actual transaction to retrieve the name or symbol of the token.
-Thus, it is better to use a `invoke` RPC call instead of a real invocationTransaction.
+For example, in the NEP-17 token standard, we do not require an actual transaction to retrieve the name or symbol of the token.
+Thus, it is better to use a `invoke` RPC call instead of a real Transaction which costs gas.

 We will use a transaction when we want to effect a state change.
 For example, we want to transfer tokens from address A to B. We will use invoke to ensure the